hanleyweng/blog/knol/2016/2016-11/air/_posts/2016-11-26-designing-future-interactions.md

 <div class="side-note">
 	<p>
 	* See the horrifying 😱 unreliability of classical template matching in Samsung Smart TVs, or the Kinect which can only sense your hand positions at best - ignorant of the articulations of each finger.
 No wonder In-Air Gestural interfaces and research was centred around tiring hand movements, gorilla arm, and performing the most simple of commands.
-(Nicely enough, the Leap Motion uses Machine Learning, though it relies on infrared-sensor-friendly environments.)
+(Wonderfully enough, the Leap Motion uses Machine Learning, though in this particular scenario we're looking for a bit broader consumer accessibility.)
 	</p>
 </div>